 - The story of the inventors who brought us the bicycle and the jet engine.

-- Eight different theories as to where the phrase “Sent to Coventry” came from.
+- Different theories as to where the phrase “Sent to Coventry” came from.

 - Explanations and information about of dozens of artworks around the city centre, some of which even the locals might not have noticed before!

 - Details of the rich cultural history of Coventry.